Strike off, dissolution – part 1 annual requirements - GP4

 Restoration in England and Wales

-If you are restoring a company that was registered in England or Wales, you must apply to the Court by completing a Part 8 claim form (this is the standard form that starts proceedings).You can download it from their website.
+f you are restoring a company that was registered in England or Wales, you must apply to the Court by completing a Part 8 claim form (this is the standard form that starts proceedings), which is available in the TSol's Guide to Company Restoration.
 The Registrar of the Companies Court in London usually hears restoration cases in chambers once a week on Friday afternoons.

 You must give the registrar at least 10 days notice of the hearing to allow him time to deal with the matter and instruct the Solicitor representing him.